Skip to content

 Level Inspection event level, supports: info, warn, critical

-Tags Filters the data of the detection metrics based on tags associated with the metrics, limiting the scope of detected data.
-Supports adding one or more tag filters, and supports fuzzy matching and non-matching conditions.
+Tags Filter the data of detection indicators based on the tags of the indicators to limit the data scope of detection.
+Supports adding one or more tag filters, supports fuzzy matching and fuzzy non-matching filter conditions.

-Detection Dimensions Any string type (keyword) field in the configured data can be selected as a detection dimension.
+Detection Dimensions Any string type (keyword) field in the configuration data can be selected as a detection dimension.
 Currently, up to three fields can be selected as detection dimensions.
-By combining multiple detection dimension fields, a specific detection object can be determined, TrueWatch will judge whether the statistical metric corresponding to a detection object meets the threshold condition for triggering, and if it does, an event is generated.
+By combining multiple detection dimension fields, a specific detection object can be determined.
+TrueWatch will determine whether the statistical indicators corresponding to a detection object meet the threshold of the trigger condition.
+If the condition is met, an event is generated.

 Trigger Conditions

-Set the trigger conditions for alert levels: You can configure any one of the following trigger conditions - urgent, important, warning, normal.
+Set trigger conditions for alert levels: You can arbitrarily configure one of the trigger conditions: Critical, High, Warning, or Normal.

-Configure trigger conditions and severity levels.
-When the query results contain multiple values, any value meeting the trigger condition will generate an event.
+Configure trigger conditions and severity.
+When the query result contains multiple values, if any value meets the trigger condition, an event is generated.

 For more details, refer to Event Level Description.